MaxArt2501/object-observe/readme.md

   Due to the nature of the shim, there's nothing that can be done about it.

-* When a property is created used `Object.defineProperty` and set to not enumerable, it's basically invisible to the polyfill:
+* When a property is created using `Object.defineProperty` and set to not enumerable, it's basically invisible to the polyfill:

   ```js
   Object.defineProperty(object, "bar", {